czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

 - Early Biblical Material (~1000 BC)
   - Points:
     - You shall not do it, but worship the Lord
-    - Judge the slave and the widow/Judge the orphan and the stanger
+    - Judge the slave and the widow/Judge the orphan and the stranger
     - Plead for the infant/plead for the poor and the widow
     - Rehabilitate the